Web Banner-01

 (http://www.moa.gov.cn/nybgb/2017/dsq/201802/t20180201_6136189.htm)

-• February 1, 2019: Siyang Rodenticide Factory passed the new “designated site” of restricted pestides review by the MOA (previously handled by the AQSIQ) and obtained a new restricted pesticide license.
+• February 1, 2019: Siyang Rodenticide Factory passed the new “designated site” of restricted pestides review by the MARA (previously handled by the AQSIQ) and obtained a new restricted pesticide license.

 (http://nynct.jiangsu.gov.cn/art/2025/3/19/art_80243_11352.html)